 The danger is that we mistake narrow optimization for intelligence, and build from there.

 The intelligence classification as it currently stands (AI, AGI, ASI) measures one property at different scales: what can this system do, and how much of it.
-Width sits on a perpendicular axis.
-It is not a performance metric.
+AWI sits on a perpendicular axis.
+Width is not a performance metric.
 It is a structural property.
 A system could be ASI-level capable and still be narrow.
 A system with genuine width might never score highest on a benchmark, and still be the more intelligent entity in every sense that matters.
 The framework exists to name that difference before we arrive at it unprepared.

 The strongest case for AI caution is what carelessness does to the AI itself.